San Francisco Woman Found Dead In Sonoma County Creek - San Francisco News

-SAN FRANCISCO- Police found the body of a San Francisco woman found dead in a Santa Rosa creek on Saturday, February 8.
+SAN FRANCISCO—Authorities found the body of a San Francisco woman in a Santa Rosa creek on Saturday, February 8.

 At approximately 2:30 p.m. members of a cleaning crew found the body partially in Paulin Creek.
 The Sonoma County Sheriff’s Department identified the woman as 42-year-old Genevive Coleman of San Francisco.

-The San Francisco News contacted the Sonoma County Sheriff’s Department but have not received a response.
+The San Francisco News contacted the Sonoma County Sheriff’s Department, but have not received a response regarding the incident.

 Santa Rosa Police Lt.
 Dan Marincik told The Press Democrat that they are still investigating the cause of death.
-However, no foul play is suspected at this point.
+Authorities do not suspect any foul play at this point in the investigation.